viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 categories: media
 ---

+Smart Notes is a Java desktop app to have frequently copied text at hand, easy to copy.
+It sorts the texts sorted from most to least used, as seen in the picture above.
+Link to Github repostory: [Smart Notes Github][smartnotes-github]

 ![Smart Notes app](/assets/smart_notes.png)

-Smart Notes is a Java desktop app to have frequently copied text at hand, easy to copy.
-It sorts the texts sorted from most to least used.

-Example code snippet
+Below most of the code of the app.
+A scroll pane is added on top where the texts will be displayed.
+A copy button which copies a highlighted text to the clipboard is added next.
+Finally a field to add a new text is added, together with the button which adds the text to the scroll pane.

 {% highlight ruby %}
+panel.add(scrollPane);
 copyButton.setText("Copy!");
 copyButton.addActionListener(e -> {
     int index = list.getSelectedIndex();